Chart Color Schemes

 Health performance in Ingham is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most frequent medical issues are arthritis (11.3%) and mental health concerns (8.3%).
-Around 60.9% report no medical ailments, compared to 66.2% in the rest of Queensland.
-Ingham has a higher proportion of seniors aged 65 and over, at 27.3% or 1,240 people, than the rest of Queensland's 24.3%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+Private health cover is relatively low in Ingham, with approximately 49% of the total population (~2,239 people) having it, compared to the national average of 55.7%.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (8.3%), while 60.9% of residents report being completely clear of medical ailments, compared to 66.2% in the rest of Queensland.
+Ingham has a higher proportion of seniors aged 65 and over at 27.3% (1,241 people), compared to 24.3% in the rest of Queensland.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health